gghuanhuan/swap-token-list/README.md

 To list your ERC20 coin on the default HyperJump FANTOM OPERA list open a pull request [HERE](https://github.com/HyperJump-DeFi/swap-token-list/pulls) with your logo image and token information (added to /images & /ftmswap.json respectively)

-You must used the CHECKSUM version of your token contract addresses (this means the one that includes some capitalized letters).
+You must use the CHECKSUM version of your token contract addresses (this means the one that includes some capitalized letters).
 Please make sure your entry is formatted correctly.

 Example of a good format -